MislavJaksic/Knowledge-Repository/Technology/Analytics/ApacheDruid/Quickstart/README.md

 ## [Single-Server Quickstart](https://druid.apache.org/docs/latest/tutorials/index.html)

-Cannot be installed on Windows.

 ### Install

 You will need:
-* Java 8 (8u92+)
+* Java 8 (8u92+) [must be Java 8]
-* Linux, Mac OS X, or other Unix-like OS
+* Linux, Mac OS X, or other Unix-like OS [Druid cannot be installed on Windows]
-Note: must be Java 8!

-For a single-server micro-quickstart configuration:
+For a single-server micro-quickstart you will need:
 * 4 CPUs
 * 16GB of RAM

 ```
 $: tar -xzf apache-druid-Druid-Version.tar.gz